ikn1062/vr-wand-robot/README.md

-# vr-wand-robot
+This directory contains all of the code developed for the 2022 RDS Wand project.

-This repository contains some aspects of the code used as part of my work in the Robot Design Studio capstone at Northwestern
+The most updated/working code is stored beneath the FinalCode directory.
+Please follow all instructions prior to use.